Lucy Trevelyan LLB

 You don’t have to take it any further if you don’t want to, but if you do decide you’d like to go ahead, they’ll then put you in touch with a specialist solicitor on the same call.

-After you’ve decided you’re ready to speak to a solicitor, the legal adviser will transfer you to one of their specialist partner solicitors, who will have experience working with cases like yours.
+After you’ve decided you’re ready to speak to a solicitor, the legal adviser will transfer you to one of their partner personal injury lawyers, who will have experience working with cases like yours.

 They’ll answer any remaining questions you have and give you a free consultation on the next steps of your case.